alexeygrigorev/mlwiki.org/index.php/Deferred_Choice.md

 ---
-title: "Deferred Choice"
 layout: default
 permalink: /index.php/Deferred_Choice
+tags:
+- business-process-management
+title: Deferred Choice
 ---

-# Deferred Choice

 ## Deferred Choice
 Deferred Choice is a [workflow pattern](Workflow_Patterns).
 It it used to express a situation when the action you're going to take is not known till the point of executing it.